 Grammarly works as a Chrome/Firefox extension, but they also have a standalone desktop app.
 It also works in Google Docs, Word, and within WordPress too.
 It’s a must-have tool in your arsenal if you’re starting a blog.

-Successful blogs tend to laser focus on one specific topic.
-The goal is to become an authority in your space.
-And when you write about everything, you are an authority on nothing.
+To become a successful blogger, you’re going to want to become an authority in your space.
+And when you blog about everything, you’re an authority on nothing.

 Here are some examples of how to dive deeper into each subject to find your perfect niche.